Immigration & Asylum Law

 Assessment modes: Essay

-In Migration Law and Policy, we aim to offer students the opportunity to become more familiar with the legal and policy frameworks governing migration at an international, regional and domestic levels.
-The module will help you understand how the United Nations, European Union, Council of Europe, and UK authorities govern migration, through a range of tools.
+We aim to offer you the opportunity to become more familiar with the legal and policy frameworks governing migration at an international, regional and domestic level.
+The module will help you understand how the United Nations, European Union, Council of Europe and UK authorities govern migration, through a range of tools.

-The module will combine the legal analysis of legislation and case law, on the one hand, with the contextual analysis of migratory trends at a global level and broader theoretical, ethical, normative and political debates regarding human rights, security and solidarity.
+The module will combine the legal analysis of legislation and case law with the contextual analysis of migratory trends at a global level and broader theoretical, ethical, normative and political debates regarding human rights, security and solidarity.

 Module learning outcomes

 - Demonstrate a coherent and detailed theoretical knowledge of the key trends in migration law and policy at a global level

 - Systematically understand and critically appreciate the key traits of the international, regional and UK laws and practices governing the regulation of migration

 - Devise and sustain arguments in assessing the governance tools used to regulate migration by international, regional and domestic actors